-Proportion of Members with Spouses and Spousal Age Differential spouse of the opposite gender at retirement and that the females will be 3 years younger than males, which is unchanged from the previous valuation.
-The proportion of members who will have a spouse and the age of the spouse is based on observance of actual plan experience.
+Proportion of Members with Spouses and Spousal Age Differential

+These assumptions are relevant to the valuation of benefits since there is a subsidized joint and survivor benefit available for members with a spouse.
+It has been assumed that 85% of members will have a spouse of the opposite gender at retirement and that the females will be 3 years younger than males, which is unchanged from the previous valuation.
+The proportion of members who will have a spouse and the age of the spouse are based on observance of actual plan experience.